MSingerLab/COMETSC/docs/source/quickstart.rst

 absolutely correct.

-Any further issues, please feel free to reach out to cdelaney@ds.dfci.harvard.edu with any questions, concerns, or troubleshooting problems.
+Any further issues, please feel free to reach out to oshahid@ds.dfci.harvard.edu with any questions, concerns, or troubleshooting problems.

 .. toctree::